Undergrad Research in the Field

 - Field Research in an Undergraduate Field Camp - Contributed by David Gonzales, Fort Lewis College

-- View a poster of a research expedition from Slippery Rock University to examine Holocene landscapes in the White River Badlands, in 2005: Photo panorama of a field expedition to the White River Badlands (Acrobat (PDF) 0bytes Oct30 11) - Contributed by Patrick Burkhart, Slippery Rock University
+- View a poster of a research expedition from Slippery Rock University to examine Holocene landscapes in the White River Badlands, in 2005 - Contributed by Patrick Burkhart, Slippery Rock University

 Educational Benefits of Field Experiences